ppfeufer/your-custom-css/readme.txt

 === Your Custom CSS ===
 Contributors: ppfeufer
-Donate link:
 Tags: css
-Requires at least: 3.1
+Requires at least: 4.7
-Tested up to: 4.4
+Tested up to: 5.0-alpha
-Stable tag: 1.3
+Stable tag: 1.4

 Add your own CSS to your WordPress Backend and Frontend.